-I am an Associate Professor in the Department of Epidemiology and Biostatistics at the University of South Carolina.
+I am a Professor in the Department of Epidemiology and Biostatistics at the University of South Carolina.
 I have a broad range of statistical interests including Bayesian methods for high-dimensional linear regression, modeling complex longitudinal and clustered data, length-biased survival analysis, and multiple testing.
 Recently, most of my research has focused on computationally feasible Bayesian methods for prediction, predictive inference, and variable selection for high-dimensional regression models.
-My areas of application are in maternal child-health, nutrition, disease mapping (with various outcomes), and neuroimaging.
+My areas of application are in neuroimaging maternal child-health, nutrition, and disease mapping (with various outcomes).
 I am an Associate Editor for Statistics in Medicine and is a Statistical Consultant for the American Journal of Obstetrics and Gynecology, I was formerly an Associate Editor for The American Statistician, a member of the Statistical Review Board for the American Society of Nutrition.

 Contact